azar923/wishes-generator/README.md

 Run generator as:

-python generate.py --seed "<your string seed>"
+python generate.py --seed "your string seed"

 Parameters of script are: